June 28 to July 5, 2018

 After arriving in Rapid City, South Dakota, students will be greeted by our non-profit partner, the Knife Chief Buffalo Nation.
 For a variety of historical, geographic, political, and economic reasons, the Pine Ridge Reservation is the second poorest county in the United States.
 In the midst of these challenging circumstances, the Knife Chief Buffalo Nation is working to reclaim 1800 acres of their ancestral lands in order to restore the buffalo herds that once roamed freely on the Great Plains.
 It is their vision that reclaiming this land and reintroducing the buffalo will better connect the Lakota people with their ancestral home for both economic and cultural reasons.
 In addition to this buffalo project, the Knife Chief Buffalo Nation also hosts camps, guided by tribal elders, for Lakota children that are intended to revive vibrant traditional beliefs and ways of living.

 While in Pine Ridge, the group will work shoulder-to-shoulder with the leaders of the Knife Chief Buffalo Nation as well as a group of local Lakota youth.
 The primary focus of their project will be helping to support a camp that is designed to allow Lakota children to begin healing from any trauma that they have experienced in their lives.
-In order to enhance their understanding of the history of the Lakota people, the group may also gather materials for ceremonies that will occur during the camp or build fences for a new buffalo pasture.
-Throughout the project phase, participants will camp in a ponderosa forest close to where the Knife Chief holds their annual Sun Dances.
+In order to enhance their understanding of the history of the Lakota people, the group may also gather materials for ceremonies that will occur during the camp, work at a Lakota school for girls, or build fences for a new buffalo pasture.
+During part of the project phase, participants will camp in a ponderosa forest close to where the Knife Chief holds their annual Sun Dances.
 SStS students will also have the opportunity to participate in traditional Lakota ceremonies.
 During their time in Pine Ridge, they will learn about how thoughtful and committed grassroots leaders are embracing traditional Lakota beliefs as a means to address modern challenges.

 The group’s primary focus will be helping the Knife Chief Buffalo Nation to facilitate a children’s healing camp.
 For example, students may help to put up tipis and gather plants necessary for traditional ceremonies.
-They may also help to build or repair fences for a buffalo pasture.
+They may also help to build or repair fences for a buffalo pasture and volunteer at a school.

 Prior to their travels, students complete a series of online activities (30 minutes each).
 While traveling, they also read engaging articles, participate in cultural experiences, and create presentations in small groups.